Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 - UL Monroe has two wins against the spread in five games this year.

-- The Warhawks have yet to cover the spread this year when underdogs by 32.5 points or more.
+- The Warhawks have been underdogs by 32.5 points or more one time this season and have not covered the spread once.

-- UL Monroe's games this season have hit the over two times in five opportunities (40%).

-- The Warhawks score 15.6 points per game, comparable to the 14.3 the Flames give up.
+- The Warhawks average 15.6 points per game, comparable to the 14.3 the Flames give up.

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team puts up more than 14.3 points.
+- When UL Monroe puts up more than 14.3 points, it is 1-1 against the spread and 1-1 overall.

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team picks up more than 266.2 yards.
+- In games that UL Monroe totals more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year the Warhawks have four turnovers, one fewer than the Flames have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.